Holy See–Palestine relations: Background

 Before the creation of the office of Apostolic Delegate, the Custodian of the Holy Land, which has had a presence in the Holy Land since after the Crusader period, and by the Latin Patriarch of Jerusalem, which was re-instituted in 1847, represented the interests of the Vatican in the region.

 On 11 February 1948, the Holy See established the office of Apostolic Delegate to Jerusalem and Palestine, with jurisdiction over Palestine, Transjordania (now Jordan), and Cyprus.
 When the Holy See established diplomatic relations with Israel in 1994, the Apostolic Delegate to Jerusalem and Palestine was concurrently appointed Apostolic Nuncio to Israel and Nuncio to Cyprus.

 In 1987, Michel Sabbah became the first native Palestinian to be appointed Latin Patriarch.
 His successor in 2008 was Fouad Twal from Jordan.

 Ecumenical relations

-On 31 October 2016, with Pope Francis and President of The Lutheran World Federation, The Bishop Munib Younan from Evangelical Lutheran Church in Jordan and the Holy Land signed a Joint Statement commemorating the Reformation Day and Historical Reconciliation between the Lutheran and Roman Catholic Churches.
+On 31 October 2016, with Pope Francis, head of the Catholic Church and sovereign of the Vatican City State and president of the Lutheran World Federation, Bishop Munib Younan from Evangelical Lutheran Church in Jordan and the Holy Land signed the Joint Statemant commemorating the Reformation Day and Historical Reconciliation between the Lutheran and Roman Catholic Churches.
 The co-hosted service was the first of its kind in 500 years.